mrjumping01/Projectile-Motion-Sim/README Projectile Motion Animation.md

 7. Close the plot window to exit the program.

+## Contributing

+Contributions to this project are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

 ## Limitations

 - The simulation assumes no friction or air resistance, which may not be realistic in practical scenarios.